aws-solutions/distributed-load-testing-on-aws/README.md

 ## Collection of operational metrics

-This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+This solution collects anonymized operational metrics to help AWS improve the quality and features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/distributed-load-testing-on-aws/operational-metrics.html).

-***
+---

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.<br />
 SPDX-License-Identifier: Apache-2.0